Tipser/slate/source/includes/_tipser-elements.md

 ## `Checkout` Element

-The embeded Checkout component allows all the shopping experience to take place on your site.
-It is best to place it on a dedicated page, where sufficient space is available for this component to be shown.
+The embedded Checkout component provides checkout experience on your site.
+Note: this component takes up a large part of the page, so it is recommended to place it on a dedicated subpage.

 ```html
 <div id="tipser_checkout" />